jsgf/hg-alloy/README.md

 Extending the model to include files is relatively straightforward - they're just another extension of `Node`:

 ```
-module mercurial
-open util/ordering [Repo]

-abstract sig Node {
-    parents: set Node
-}
-{ #parents <= 2 }

-sig Changeset extends Node {
-    manifest: Manifest
-}
-{
-    parents in Changeset        -- Changeset parents can only be other Changeset
-    this in Repo.changesets     -- all Changesets part of a Repo
-}

 sig Manifest extends Node {
     files: set File,            -- set of files we've got
 }